-A basic set of methods forms the backbone of nonprofit fundraising, and the following offers a look at what makes up a healthy mix of income sources for non-profits.
+A basic set of methods forms the backbone of nonprofit fundraising.
+The following offers a look at what makes up a healthy mix of income sources for non-profits.
 As with individuals and for-profit businesses, nonprofits should look to multiple income streams.
 When they do, they can remain healthy even if one or two of those income sources disappear or become less lucrative.

 Fees for Services and Sales of Products

-According to the National Center for Charitable Statistics, such sources of revenue provided almost half (47.5 percent) of the total revenue for public charities in 2013.
+According to the National Center for Charitable Statistics, such sources of revenue provided almost half (47.5 percent) of the total revenue for public charities (501c3) in 2013.
 Another quarter of revenues came from government contracts for services.

-A public university, for example, is in large part supported by the taxpayers in that particular state.
+As an example, a public university is in large part supported by the taxpayers in that particular state.
 The university also charges tuition, receives government grants for research (in the case of military research, for example, the revenue is substantial), and sells products through its bookstore and tickets to artistic and athletic events.
 A nonprofit hospital sells products in its gift shop and provides medical services paid for by patients, insurance companies, and the government.